Foundry Automation

 Sand casting foundries offer many tasks for robots.
 Robots for handling sand castings reduce damage.
 Robots for metal skimming, pouring and core assembly produce less scrap with far less temperature variation.

-Tending die cast machinery, ladling molten metal, spraying mold release and trimming excess metal are all excellent foundry robot applications.
+Tending die cast machinery, ladling molten metal, spraying mold release and trimming excess metal are all excellent applications for foundry robots.
 Producing quality castings demands consistent process timing, a great benefit of deploying advanced foundry automation equipment.
+Robotic die casting produces consistently high-quality results thanks to its precision controls.
+This means there are far fewer errors that come off the production line, which leads to higher customer satisfaction and significant cost savings in the long run.

 Foundry and Die Robotics Applications